sug0/irc-cpp/README.md

 # protips

-`tcp.cpp` is a standalone tcp client you can use for pretty much anything you want; it even comes with niftly ssl support!
+`tcp.cpp` is a standalone tcp client you can use for pretty much anything you want; it even comes with nifty ssl support!

 # license